iDereje/python_from_zero_to_hero/README.md

 Python Step-by-Step

-Python Step-by-Step is a collection of Python projects that are designed to help beginners learn Python programming in a practical and hands-on way.
+Python Step-by-Step is a collection of Python projects designed to help beginners learn Python programming in a practical and hands-on way.
 This repository contains a series of step-by-step projects with increasing levels of complexity, allowing users to gradually build their Python skills through practical coding exercises.
 Features

-    Step-by-step projects: The repository contains multiple projects, each with a step-by-step guide on how to build the project from scratch.
+    Step-by-step projects: The repository contains multiple projects, each with a detailed guide on how to build the project from scratch.
 Each project builds on the previous one, gradually introducing new concepts and techniques, making it easy for beginners to follow along and learn at their own pace.

-    Practical examples: The projects in this repository are designed to be practical and relevant, covering various aspects of Python programming, such as data manipulation, file I/O, web scraping, data visualization, and more.
+    Practical examples: The projects in this repository are designed to be practical and relevant, covering various aspects of Python programming such as data manipulation, file I/O, web scraping, data visualization, and more.
 Each project includes real-world use cases that demonstrate the practical applications of Python programming.

     Code snippets: The repository includes code snippets and examples for different Python programming concepts, providing users with reusable code that can be incorporated into their own projects.
 The code snippets are well-documented and easy to understand, making it convenient for beginners to learn from and apply in their own projects.